Play the most historic course in the united states ~

-Oakhurst Links is operated exclusively as an amenity for registered guests and members of The Greenbrier.
-Period golf clubs and balls will be provided, and forecaddies knowledgable about this unique golf course and period equipment are available (recommended).
+Oakhurst Links is operated as an amenity for members of The Greenbrier Sporting Club.
+Registered overnight guests of The Greenbrier may access the course under certain conditions.
+Period golf clubs and balls will be provided, and forecaddies knowledgeable about this unique golf course and period equipment are available (recommended).
 The suggested dress to add to your experience is “turn of the century golfing attire” including knickers, tall socks, caps, shirts and ties - which are available for purchase in the Oakhurst Links golf shop.

 1 County Route 15/5, White Sulphur Springs, WV 24986 OR

 1242 Montague Drive, White Sulphur Springs, WV 24986